VisualDudek/cfn-templates/README.md

 - `docs/`: Here, you can find supplementary documentation, guides, and explanations to help you understand the templates and their usage.
 See [Docs](docs/DOCS.md)

+- `labs/`: Here, you can find my aws labs

 ## Getting Started

 If you're new to CloudFormation, follow these steps to get started: